Michael Eriksson

 Today, this no longer makes sense, because the end to most sexual encounters is to have sex, not to procreate.
 Still, the habits of old prevail and determine modern behaviors, with the unfortunate side-effect that many men tend to position themselves as betas, as a consequence of media portrayals, lack of male role-models, and early experiences (with women preferring older men, men preferring younger women, and there being more men than women for at least the first several decades of life, men become used to being rejected and women to being pursued).

 Interestingly, much of PUA is based on men simply re-framing themselves from a beta role to an alpha role (which, as far as convincing women is concerned, is more a matter of superficial impressions than of inner substance).
-This will likely have very far-going consequences on sexual dynamics, ideally resulting in a balance where men and women can approach sex on equal terms, and sex can no longer be used as an effective means of barter with or extortion against men.
+This will likely have very far-going consequences on sexual dynamics, ideally resulting in a balance where men and women can approach sex on equal terms, and sex no longer can be used as an effective means of barter with or extortion against men.
 Other developments are conceivable, however, including that we end up with an all-alpha world, were women must supplicate themselves for sex, relationships, whatnot (a lesser problem than today, because it is unlikely that women will be taxed financially in the same way, and because “chivalry” towards women is sufficiently ingrained in men as to off-set this to some degree); or that women simply raise the bars further and further, in particular through becoming jaded to alpha behaviors, resulting in more or less the same unfortunate situation that we have today.

 Mid-life crisis